sjmichae/phylobio_final_project/readme.md

 CorA	Mg2+,  also  Co2+, Ni2+	bacteria	2	2	5	10	homomer	5	1
 SLC41A1	Mg2+ out, Na+ in	human	1, 2	5.5	2	11	homomer	1	1
 ALR1	Mg2+, also Ni2+, Mn2+, Zn2+, Co2+	human	2	2	5	10	homomer	2	1

+I converted the simplified Excel table to "Windows Formatted Text", a .txt file that preserved the line breaks and is readable for the user and the machine.